rlk/site/courses/csc3102/project0.md

 The Project 0 code is a just a review:

-- Read a file containing a list of up to 100 integers.
+- Read a file containing a list of up to 256 words.
-- Store them in a simple integer array.
+- Store them in a *simple* array (not a vector or ArrayList).
-- Print them in ascending order.
+- Print them in alphabetical order.

 You have undoubtedly encountered basic sorting in your Introduction to Programming coursework, so implement one of the algorithms you learned there.